Incremental Backup System

 In fact, if your backup size and time suddenly explode on you, that may

-be an indication that a ransomeware attack just tookk place, changing
+be an indication that a ransomeware attack just took place, changing

-huge qantities of what should be "stable" files.
+huge quantities of what should be "stable" files.

 IF the backup server is a different (and incompatible) Unix version than

-the backed up systems, this probably becomes "very good protection",
+the backed up systems, this probably advances from "good" to "very

 however, it is potentially possible to infect the backup server separately.